-The most common synthetic opioid in the US is fentanyl.
-First discovered in the 1960s by Paul Janssen, the powerful drug (it is 50 to 100 times more potent than morphine) became the most widely used opioid in medicine by 2017.
+One of the most common synthetic opioids in the U.S. is fentanyl.
+First discovered in 1974 by Paul Janssen, the powerful drug (50 to 100 times more potent than morphine) became one of the most widely used opioids in medicine by 2017.
 The drug is produced in high quantities by both pharmaceutical companies for legal, surgical purposes and illicit, street manufacturers for illegal distribution.
 Today, there are a number of fentanyl analogues, or slight variations with harsher effects on the body, being introduced with no prior or current medical use.

 Other synthetic opioids include:

 Carfentanil, in particular, is one of the strongest opioids; it is 10,000 times more powerful than morphine and was created to be an elephant tranquilizer.
 A powder form of the drug is being used as a deadly cutting agent in heroin.
 The rise in illicit use of synthetic opioids has further increased already record-high numbers of opioid overdose deaths in the US.

 Synthetic Opioids and the Opioid Epidemic

 Between 2017 and 2018, fatal drug overdoses increased by 10% in the US, climbing to a total of over 72,000 Americans.
 The rise of even deadlier synthetic opioids make up a majority of the still-growing death toll.
 In 2016, fentanyl and other synthetic opioids overtook prescription opioids in involvement in overdose fatalities.
 A government survey by telephone revealed that 2.1 million Americans qualified as having an opioid use disorder (OUD) – startling, considering 4 of 5 heroin addictions began with prescription opioid abuse.